-- The 1324 final exam is comprehensive. - The 0324 final exam will cover only developmental material. - Any student who does not take the final exams will fail the classes with F's regardless of the student's average. - No make-up final exams will be offered. - The Math 0324 final exam will be held on Thursday, Dec 5th in our regularly scheduled class time. - The Math 1324 final exam will be held on Thursday, Dec 12th from 10:15am to 12:15pm.
+- The final exam is comprehensive. - Any student who does not take the final exam will fail the classes with F's regardless of the student's average. - No make-up final exam will be offered. - A 3x5 hand-written notecard is allowed, but you will not be getting it back after the exam. - More details will be shared on Blackboard near the end of the term.